pnkfelix/pnkfx-blog/source/_drafts/cherrypicking-tuftes-of-hair.markdown

 According to some conventions, my argument here is a strawman, because I have already failed by putting more than six words on a single bullet ("any more words per bullet, and you don't have a bullet.").
-I do not really have an argument against that.
+I do not really have an argument against that, (except that Tufte himself seems to lambast such rules of thumb).
 {% endmarginblock %}

  * In particular, I sometimes attach more than one paragraph of text